abiswas3/Random-Walks/content/posts/mont_mult.md

 The remainder of the post is written as a tutorial on how we were able to perform the above analysis.
 To extract assembly we use techniques inspired by the field of [Dynamic Binary Instrumentation](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-606.pdf).
-At a high level, when we run `cargo run`, just before an assembly instruction associated with are executable is physically executed on the CPU, the [pin tool](https://software.intel.com/sites/landingpage/pintool/downloads/pin-external-3.31-98869-gfa6f126a8-gcc-linux.tar.gz) provided by Intel interjects, and allows us to run pre and post instrumentation code.
+At a high level, when we run `cargo run`, just before an instruction in our code is physically executed on the CPU, the [pin tool](https://software.intel.com/sites/landingpage/pintool/downloads/pin-external-3.31-98869-gfa6f126a8-gcc-linux.tar.gz) provided by Intel interjects, and allows us to run pre and post instrumentation code.
-We wrote [this instrumentation](/code/itrace.cpp) code to simply log the assembly instructions to a file called `itrace.out` just before they are executed.
+We modified [the instrumentation](/code/itrace.cpp) code to simply log the assembly instructions to a file called `itrace.out` just before they are executed.
-Thus, the files above not only describe assembly instructions associated with each algorithm, but they are listed in time order of execution.
+Thus, the files above not only describe assembly instructions associated with each algorithm, but they are are listed in time order of execution.

 [^z4]: We are abstracting over some details here.

 {{< remark>}}
-Given that we use the above tool, our techniques only apply when executing programs on Intel CPUS.
+Given that we use the above tool, our techniques only apply when executing programs on Intel CPU's.
-So this technique for extracting assembly instructions would not apply to a M series Mac on apple silicon.
+This dynamic technique for extracting assembly instructions by running the binary would not apply to a M series Mac on apple silicon.
+There could be static instrumentation techniques that one could use instead.
 {{</ remark >}}

 Next, we describe how to download the pin tool and store it in a directory named `t`.
+(We assume that you are running Linux as the OS, though there are windows and Mac pin tools available on the website)

 ```
 mkdir t && cd t